 Built in 1889, this was the first hotel in Pine Creek.

-Except for a period during World War II the building operated as ah hotel until its closure in 1959 when the licence was transferred to the present hotel.
+Except for a period during World War II the building operated as an hotel until its closure in 1959 when the licence was transferred to the present hotel.
 There are two short periods when it is assumed that the hotel continued in operation but for which no information has been obtainable: 1891-1894 and 1921-1929.
-The building is timber framed with and galvanised iron sheeting, a style popular in the Top End between 1897-1937.
+The building is of timber frame construction and galvanised iron sheeting; a style popular in the Top End between 1897-1937.
 It is one of only a few buildings in Pine Creek that are over 100 years old and demonstrates the streetscape of Pine Creek for the whole of the twentieth century.
 The building has been associated with a number of well-known local Pine Creek identities including the Dowling/Young family, which is well known in the Top End for their involvement in the hotel business.
 Within the block is a rectangular cement lined well of 6-8 metres depth.
 This appears to be one of two left in Pine Creek.
 In the past, these wells were common throughout the town.